karatelabs/karate/karate-core/README.md

 You can refer to the [Java interface definition](src/main/java/com/intuit/karate/driver/Driver.java) of the `driver` object to better understand what the various operations are.
 Note that `Map<String, Object>` [translates to JSON](https://github.com/intuit/karate#type-conversion), and JavaBean getters and setters translate to JS properties - e.g. `driver.getTitle()` becomes `driver.title`.

 ## JS API
-Asa convenience, *all* the methods on the `driver` have been injected into the context as special (JavaScript) variables so you can omit the "`driver.`" part and save a lot of typing.
+As a convenience, *all* the methods on the `driver` have been injected into the context as special (JavaScript) variables so you can omit the "`driver.`" part and save a lot of typing.
 For example instead of:

 ```cucumber
 And driver.input('#eg02InputId', Key.SHIFT)